 Like many winners of the Pulitzer Prize, T.S.
 Stribling was once a prominent literary figure.
 He was often compared with the likes of William Faulkner or Robert Penn Warren, but Stribling has since faded into obscurity.
 The Store is his most celebrated novel which won the Pulitzer in 1933, and it is a challenging and darkly tragic novel devoid of heroism or nobility.
 In truth, it is the second installment of a trilogy that explores the struggles of the South during Reconstruction.
 When The Store was first published, Time magazine wrote it “is easily the most important U. S. novel of the year.”
 Robert Coates of The New Yorker compared T. S. Stribling “to Mark Twain in his abilities to convey the very life and movement of a small Southern town.”
 To date T.S.
 Stribling is one of two Alabamian writers to win the Pulitzer though he is technically originally from Tennessee (the other Alabamian is Harper Lee for To Kill A Mockingbird in 1961 –click here to read my reflections on To Kill A Mockingbird).

 However, The Store does not simply echo the familiar refrain of irredeemable Southern racism.
 There is nuance in the novel.
-We come to understand the true struggles faced by Col. Vaiden and his fellow countrymen as Alabama tries to rebuild its economy and culture.
+We come to understand the true struggles faced by Col. Vaiden and his fellow countrymen as Alabama longs to rebuild its economy and culture.
 In addition, former slaves are at least sometimes portrayed as individuals in the novel (i.e. not always as one-dimensional props to advance a dogmatic narrative).
-Col. Vaiden blackmails his way into a new clerkship job at the J. Handback & Sons store (Mr. Handback made the mistake one night of drinking excessively and revealing his penchant for black prostitutes to Col. Vaiden who then uses the confession against him in exchange for a job).
-Mr. Handback had previously scammed Col. Vaiden of his money during the war and in doing so became Col. Vaiden’s nemesis.
-Though there are many shameful and disappointing decisions in the novel, we are given a unique panoramic image of the era -Yankee tradesmen, former slaves, neighborhood boys, mob rule, conniving townsmen, and the daily challenges of running a store amidst a changing culture.
+Col. Vaiden blackmails his way into a new clerkship job at the J. Handback & Sons store (Mr. Handback made the mistake one night of drinking excessively and revealing his penchant for black prostitutes to Col. Vaiden who then exploits the confession and uses it against him in exchange for a job).
+Mr. Handback had previously scammed Col. Vaiden out of his money during the war and in doing so he became Col. Vaiden’s nemesis.
+Though there are many shameful and disappointing decisions in the novel, we are given a unique panoramic image of the era –Yankee tradesmen, former slaves, neighborhood boys, mob rule, conniving townsmen, and the daily challenges of running a store amidst a changing culture.

 Among the many side-plots in the novel the most important concerns Gracie, a former slave and half-sister of Col. Vaiden.
 Years ago Col. Vaiden raped Gracie on his wedding night and her “mostly white” son Toussaint is secretly the biological son of Col. Vaiden, though the rape of slafes was so common that Col. Vaiden assumes Toussaint is the progeny of someone else in town.
 For a long section of the novel Gracie longs to move North with Toussaint where he will have the chance to marry a white woman and have the opportunity for peace and prosperity.
 However, she remains stuck in Alabama and we, as readers, witness many scenes of Toussaint being physically attacked by other boys and older white men.